joshuahwfwEE/hls_lab2/README.md

-5. deadlock test
+5. deadlock test:

 //////////////////////////////////////////////////////////////////////////////
 // ERROR!!!
 DEADLOCK DETECTED at 10210000 ns!
 SIMULATION WILL BE STOPPED!
 //////////////////////////////////////////////////////////////////////////////
 /////////////////////////
 // Dependence cycle 1: